Icinga/icinga-powershell-plugins/doc/30-Upgrading-Plugins.md

 For upgrading plugins, please have a look on the [installation docs](02-Installation.md).

+## Upgrading to v1.7.0 (2021-11-09)

+### Invoke-IcingaCheckUsedPartitionSpace

+We have renamed the plugin from `Invoke-IcingaCheckUsedPartitionSpace` to `Invoke-IcingaCheckPartitionSpace`.
+For monitoring, there is no restriction as an alias was added, allowing both commands being used at the same time.

+In addition, we changed the default behaviour of the plugin which now defaults to monitor the free space available for a partition instead of the used space.
+With the new flag `-CheckUsedSpace`, you can switch back to the old behaviour for monitoring for used space.

+Before upgrading, you can import the latest configuration basket or use the latest Icinga 2 configuration files and set `CheckUsedSpace` to `true`, to not break current monitoring configuration.

 ## Upgrading to v1.5.0 (2021-06-02)

 ### Reworked plugins and removed arguments